 Uncle Scrooge stops by his place to accepts his invite for Christmas Dinner and

-then asking for forgiveness.
+then asks for forgiveness.
 Fred, in the

 novel, was a minor character to the overall storyline.
-Interestingly, the 38 version opens with Fred cheerfully walking down
+Interestingly, the 1938 version opens with Fred cheerfully walking down

 the streets of London, on the way to see his bitter uncle.
 While on his merry